Newbridge, County Kildare: Primary

 Primary schools serving the town include Scoil Mhuire, Gaelscoil Chill Dara (an Irish-medium school), The Patrician Primary School, St Conleth's Infant Primary School, Scoil Mhuire, St Conleth's & St Mary's Primary School, St Patrick's National School, Newbridge Educate Together National School, and Scoil Bride in Athgarvan.

 Secondary

-Secondary schools in the area are the Patrician Secondary School, the Holy Family Secondary School, St. Conleth's Community College, St. Mark's School, Newbridge College, a fee-paying co-educational secondary school, run by the Dominican Order, Leinster Senior College, a small private fee-paying school and, near the town, Gaelcholáiste Chill Dara, is Kildare's only Irish-speaking second-level school.
+Secondary schools in the area are the Patrician Secondary School, the Holy Family Secondary School, St. Conleth's Community College, St. Mark's School, Newbridge College, a fee-paying co-educational secondary school, run by the Dominican Order, and Leinster Senior College, a small private fee-paying school.
+Gaelcholáiste Chill Dara, located near the town, is County Kildare's only Irish-speaking second-level school.

-St Conleth's is also home to a branch of the National College of Ireland, which offers a small number of "level-five" courses to Leaving Certificate students.

 Sundai Ireland International School, a Japanese international school, was previously based in Newbridge.

-Adult education
+Further education

 The Kildare VTOS adult education centre is located in the town and offers programmes to mature students.

 Sport and recreation

 Clubs and societies

 Newbridge is home to Kildare Gaelic Athletic Association's county grounds, and the sport's two local club teams, Sarsfield's GAA and Moorefield GAA.

 Active association football clubs include Newbridge Town F.C and Newbridge Colts Football Club, both members of the Kildare and District Football League.
 Kildare County F.C. previously fielded teams in the League of Ireland First Division.

 Newbridge RFC is the town's only rugby club.
 Founded in 1996, with the amalgamation of the Curragh RFC and Kilcullen RFC, Newbridge RFC compete in the J1 Division 1 Leinster League.

 The Kildare History & Family Research Centre is based at the library in Newbridge and houses a local history collection and genealogical research service.

 Newbridge Tidy Towns Association's main aim is to improve the living environment in the town via participation in the national Tidy Towns competition.
 Since the launching of National Tidy Towns Competitions in 1958, Newbridge has received: the silver medal in 2013 and 2014, Bronze Medals 2008 to 2012 inclusive, and a Race against Waste 2005 Certificate of Excellence / Highly Commended award.

 Ryston Sports and Social Club is located on Athgarvan Road and was originally set up for the staff of the Irish Ropes Factory.
 It is overseen by a voluntary committee and has sections undertaking pitch and putt, badminton, bowls and other activities.